The Information and Digital Group

 Coinciding with other changes to existing Professional Services structures, this resulted in the creation of the Information & Digital Group (IDG).

 The IDG brings together IT Services, the Library, Strategic Planning and Analytics (SPA), the SPI team and the Information Security and Management teams - with the exception of the team supporting the Data Protection Officer, Rachel Gower and her Legal and Compliance Services team.
-You can see the IDG structure on this diagram.

 The IDG teams will be focused to deliver on the CIDO’s original brief and enable the University’s 2030 vision.
 This requires a significant programme of work – which is broken down into three overlapping phases: